nuxeo/nuxeo-drive/docs/configuration.md

 - Default value (bool): `True`
 - Version added: 4.4.0

 The option is deprecated and will be removed in a future release.
-Use "feature.synchronization" instead.
+Use `feature.synchronization` instead.

 * * *